-· Discussions of staffing levels for each area of the facility
+• Discussions of staffing levels for each area of the facility

-The facility provided a six-page detailed staffing plan that outlines the minimum staffing levels for both line and supervisory staff.
-The plan outlines how each of the requirements - (1) through (4) was met in setting the minimum staffing levels.
-In addition, the facility provided documentation of an annual meeting in which the staffing plan was reviewed.
+The facility provided a detailed staffing plan that outlines the minimum staffing levels for both line and supervisory staff and a recent plan review.
+The plan review outlines how each of the requirements - (1) through (4) was met in setting the minimum staffing levels.
+In addition, the facility provided documentation of a meeting in which the staffing plan was reviewed.

 The auditor confirmed the minimum staffing levels of each housing unit and other areas where residents are present during the site review.
 At each housing unit, he questioned facility staff as to the minimum level of staff that was always present on each unit.
-No deviations from the staffing plan have occurred within the last year.
+No deviations from the staffing plan were reported to have occurred within the last year.